 Personal Trading.
-BBH&Co., including the Investment Adviser, and any of their respective partners, principals, directors, officers, employees, affiliates or agents, face conflicts of interest when transacting in securities for their own accounts because they could benefit by trading in the same securities as the Funds, which could have an adverse effect on the Funds.
-However, the Investment Adviser has implemented policies and procedures concerning personal trading by BBH&Co.
-Partners and employees.
-The policy and procedures are intended to prevent BBH&Co.
-Partners and employees from trading in the same securities as the Funds.
-However, BBH&Co., including the Investment Adviser, has implemented policies and procedures concerning personal trading by BBH&Co.
-Partners and employees.
-The policies and procedures are intended to prevent BBH&Co.
-Partners and employees with access to Fund material non-public information from trading in the same securities as the Funds.
+BBH, including the Investment Adviser, and any of their respective partners, principals, directors, officers, employees, affiliates or agents, face conflicts of interest when transacting in securities for their own accounts because they could benefit by trading in the same securities as the Funds, which could have an adverse effect on the Funds.
+However, the Investment Adviser has implemented policies and procedures concerning personal trading by BBH Partners and employees.
+The policy and procedures are intended to prevent BBH Partners and employees from trading in the same securities as the Funds.
+However, BBH, including the Investment Adviser, has implemented policies and procedures concerning personal trading by BBH Partners and employees.
+The policy and procedures are intended to prevent BBH, including the Investment Adviser, has implemented policies and procedures concerning personal trading by BBH Partners and employees.
+The policies and procedures are intended to prevent BBH Partners and employees with access to Fund material non-public information from trading in the same securities as the Funds.

 Gifts and Entertainment.
-From time to time, employees of BBH&Co., including the Investment Adviser, and any of their respective partners, principals, directors, officers, employees, affiliates or agents, may receive gifts and/or entertainment from clients, intermediaries, or service providers to the Funds or BBH&Co., including the Investment Adviser, which could have the appearance of affecting or may potentially affect the judgment of the employees, or the manner in which they conduct business.
-The Investment Adviser has implemented policies and procedures concerning gifts and entertainment to mitigate any impact on the judgment of BBH&Co.
-Partners and employees.
+From time to time, employees of BBH, including the Investment Adviser, and any of their respective partners, principals, directors, officers, employees, affiliates or agents, may receive gifts and/or entertainment from clients, intermediaries, or service providers to the Funds or BBH, including the Investment Adviser, which could have the appearance of affecting or may potentially affect the judgment of the employees, or the manner in which they conduct business.
+The Investment Adviser has implemented policies and procedures concerning gifts and entertainment to mitigate any impact on the judgment of BBH Partners and employees.
+BBH, including the Investment Adviser, has implemented policies and procedures concerning gifts and procedures concerning gifts and entertainment to mitigate any impact on the judgment of BBH Partners and employees.